-We have a running joke in the Intentional Living Through Organization and Mindset Facebook Group that kitchen counters are just horizontal stuff magnets.
+In the Intentional Living Through Organization and Mindset Facebook Group, we have a running joke that kitchen counters are just horizontal stuff magnets.
 Things get piled up waiting to be used, put away, or dealt with.
-It can’t be helped!
-If there’s an open spot on the countertop, something is bound to end up there, unless you have a strategy for dealing with it.
+You can’t help it!
+If there’s an open spot on the countertop, something is bound to end up there unless you have a strategy for dealing with it.

 Something as simple as a tray can make a world of difference to your kitchen counter.
 The tray provides a home for small to medium-sized items that would otherwise be scattered across your counter.
 With this defined space your counter looks cleaner and less cluttered.
 Things come off of the tray when in use and return to the tray when the task is done.
 It’s easy to move the tray to clean the counter and it acts as a coaster to catch drips from bottles.
 Win-win.

 I’m just gonna come right out and say it, most of the mail that comes to your house is junk.
 Every day there are useless credit card offers, advertisements you don’t need, and various other things you won’t use.
 But it never fails that all this paper clutter ends up in an “I’ll deal with this later” pile.
 PSA: later is now.
-Set up a mail center with a paper shredder nearby so that you can deal with mail in-the-moment.
+Set up a mail center with a paper shredder nearby so that you can deal with mail at the moment.
 Shred the junk mail and use your mail center to keep track of important bills and letters that require follow-up.
-Once you pay the bill or reply to the letter, file it right away or shred it if it does not need to be archived.
+Once you pay the bill, file it right away.

 Remember the zones I mentioned earlier?
 When setting up your zones, don’t feel like you need to maintain the status quo.
-Make your storage and zones work for you.
-Have you been conditioned to keep the glasses and dishes in the upper cabinets and pots and pans down below?
+Instead, make your storage and zones work for you.
+For example, have you been conditioned to keep the glasses and dishes in the upper cabinets and pots and pans down below?
 It doesn’t have to stay that way!
-Change it up so that the things you need in your zone are right there, close at hand.
-This is one of the quickest and easiest ways that I free up much-needed space in my clients’ kitchens.
+Instead, change it up so that the things you need in your zone are right there, close at hand.
+This is one of the quickest and easiest ways to free up much-needed space in my clients’ kitchens.

-This option should only be used if you are able to go through the basket at least every day, if not several times per day.
+Only use this option if you can go through the basket at least every day, if not several times per day.
 Having a catch-all basket can be a quick clutter zapper by providing a central location for things that end up on the counter but should be moved somewhere else.
 The basket temporarily tames the chaos and makes the counters look cleaner.
 But be warned, the basket can very easily become its own dumping ground, overflow, and look really messy in a short amount of time.
 It must be dealt with regularly for it to be helpful.

 Which one of these tips do you like the best?
-Did you have any aha moments?
-Come join us in the group and let me know!
+Did you have any “aha” moments?
+Then, join us in the Intentional Living Through Organization and Mindset group, and let me know!
 We are always having fun sharing ideas and celebrating successes.

 What part of the kitchen should you work on next?
-Check it out here.
+Organize these 5 areas of your kitchen first!